atramUCSD/photrucxanh-2022-website/README.md

 ## Description

-I created a website for my family restaurant using React, multiple CSS libraries, Photoshop, and Figma.
+- I created a website for my family restaurant using React, multiple CSS libraries, Photoshop, and Figma.

+- Aside from the Tra Thai stock photo, all media was photographed and created by me.